Problematic Internet use (PIU) AND INTERNET GAMING AMoNG College and university students WORLDWIDE

 This project aimed to assess relationship between quality of life (QOL) and substance use among adolescents in general populations across undeveloped and developing countries.

-The principal investigators were Olayinka Atilola (Nigeria), Yatan Pal Singh Balhara (India), Rajna Knez (Croatia/Sweden) & Dejan Stevanovic (Serbia) with 5 co-investigators and 2393 adolescents from 7 countries included.
+The project leaders were Olayinka Atilola (Nigeria), Yatan Pal Singh Balhara (India), Rajna Knez (Croatia/Sweden) & Dejan Stevanovic (Serbia) with additional 5 investigators and 2393 adolescents from 7 countries included.